Let’s blog about it!

 Friend,

-I have thoughts about your John Lennon quote… (click article title to read the whole article)
+I have thoughts about your John Lennon quote.

 Yesterday was awesome.
 I got to spend some great time with Dean and Cecilia (and their girls) both hanging out and talking about things related to our relationships, both with people and with God.
 It was a great time.